-There is an increasing trend with libraries toward socialising, as the modern library is viewed as a community space; somewhere which welcomes groups, encourages joint study and conversations.
-As such SDC has refocused libraries as places of art, culture and lifelong learning.
+This means facilities are viewed more as a community space.
 This creates demands for a different type of building to accommodate a mixture of uses.
-Libraries are generally being designed to incorporate community areas which can be used for socialising, as teaching spaces for local groups, and for holding hobby and learning sessions.
-Te Ara Ātea design has incorporated
+Libraries are generally being designed to incorporate community areas which can be used for socialising, study, work as teaching spaces, and art, culture and heritage spaces.
+The design for Whata Rau incorporates these requirements as did the design for Te Ara Ātea.

-13.4.2 Asset Capacity
+13.5.2 Asset Capacity